mkotte/workout-tracker/README.md

 * Created Get, Post, Put, routes to interact with correct api's using Express + Async/Await
 * Successfully tested and proved route's effectiveness using Insomnia
 * Initialized, seeded and ran server using Node.js

+## Work in Progress Challenges
+* Seeding to heroku, continues to time out during seeding process.